• Skip to primary navigation

 How do you know if you have an inguinal hernia?

 Most people recover quickly following treatment and can resume their regular activities relatively soon after the operation/treatment.
-In fact, it’s always good to be aware of your health and know how to seek medical help if you experience any symptoms that concern you.
+It’s always good to be aware of your health and know how to seek medical help if you experience any symptoms that concern you.

 Read also: How to watch US Open 2022 live streaming